I’ve been thinking about moose and I thought we could talk a little bit about grammar. Don’t stop reading!

 Unfortunately, it’s not very interesting.
 But I’ll do my best.
 Don’t stop reading!

-The roots of the word “moose” (as we learned at the beginning of the month) are from a native word meaning “twig eater.”
-As well, earlier this month, we learned moose in Europe are called “elk.”
-Why this is of any consequences, is apparently because the original language moose comes from doesn’t do plurals.
+The roots of the word “moose” are from a native word meaning “twig eater.”
+As well, moose in Europe are called elk.
+Why this is of any consequences is apparently because the original language moose comes from doesn’t do plurals.

 But that’s stupid.
 No amount of Googling could find any research behind this answer and other people in Internet-land have just copied and pasted this same, probably incorrect, answer instead of doing the work themselves.